donnerc/gyminf/sicherheit_privacy/DES/Readme.md

 Cyphered text: 01000110
 ```

-By the way, the result obtained is different from the answer of the whole
-development on the slides, which is wrong.
-On the slides, there is a mistake on
-slide 17, because `S1(1100) = 11` and not `01`.

 ## Debug mode

 The whole trace can be printed by activating the debug mode.
 To activate